FaresGomaa1/Academic-Course/README.md

 # Academic Course System

+## Tutorial Video
+For a comprehensive guide on using the Academic Course system, please refer to the following tutorial video: Tutorial Video

 The **Academic Course System** is an educational platform designed to facilitate course management, enrollment, and billing for students, teachers, and administrators.

 ## Users